Being Vancouver’s number one tourist attraction, there’s no shortage of things to do on Grouse Mountain.

 But what’s even more amazing is its glass viewPOD viewing deck.

 Here you’ll take in 360 degree panoramic views of Metro Vancouver, the Pacific Ocean and the Coast Mountains from just 3 metres below the rotating blades of a turbine – with a lesson on the importance of renewable energy.

 This is the highest view in the city without getting into a helicopter or plane.
-There is simply no better spot to breath in the fresh mountain air.
+There is simply no better spot to breathe in the fresh mountain air.